gsugambit/spring-solr-example/README.md

 # Steps To Build, Run, Test

 ## Install Docker and Docker Compose via docker official website
+None of the below will work until you complete this step.

 ## Grab config files for solr server